 It can help to remember to focus on your breathing for a while if you suddenly feel anxious.
 A calm breath alleviates anxiety and there are several established breathing techniques to address anxiety.

-Sometimes feelings of anxiety can bring up several other things that you feel anxious about.
-You can try to sort through your anxiety and feel what is connected to the nuclear threat and what can be connected to something else in your life.
+Sometimes feelings of anxiety can bring up several other things that you feel scared or worried about.
+You can try to sort through your anxieties and identify what is connected to the nuclear threat and what can be connected to something else in your life.
 Differentiating between the various issues and trying to deal with them separately can reduce the anxiety.

 It is important to take care of yourself and your loved ones, to make sure you eat well, exercise, fresh air and good sleep.
 All of this is very important for mental health and recovery.